Steps Towards a Theory of Visual Information: Active Perception, Signal-to-Symbol Conversion and the Interplay Between

-Recent work \cite{soatto09} aims to frame the construction of invariant/sufficient representations in the context of Active Vision, formalizing some ideas of J. J. Gibson \cite{gibson84}.
-This approach, however, falls short on several counts.
+{ Our earlier work \cite{soatto09} aims to frame the construction of invariant/sufficient representations in the context of Active Vision, formalizing some ideas of J. J. Gibson \cite{gibson84}.
+Gibson's approach, however, falls short on several counts.
 First, {\em invariance is too much to ask.} In the process of being invariant to general viewpoints, shape becomes indiscriminative \cite{vedaldiS05}.
 And yet, we know we can discriminate objects that are deformed versions of the same material.
 Second, often priors are available, from training or otherwise, both on the nuisance and on the class, and {\em such priors should be used.} There is no point in requiring invariance to illuminations that will never be; better instead to be insensitive to common nuisances, and relax the representation where nuisances have low probability even though this opens the possibility of illusions for unlikely nuisance and scene combinations (Fig. \ref{fig-illusions}).